 And this is my response to the Compassionistas: you are fundamentally wrong.
 Compassion is not some hierarchically superior form of emotional response like the near-Buddha orbit, it is a deep instinctive, non-conscious and uncontrollable form of empathy built into our nature, programmed into our genetic disposition, our fundamental humanity.
 Dai knows it and if you don’t believe either of us, go read about the consequences when that parental bond is disrupted.
 My go to on that is Dr Gabor Maté.

 Consequently, the idea of running a profession on Compassion, even nursing, is bloody dangerous.
 Simply professing in a written statement of values that your organisation requires its people to be compassionate, is even more bloody dangerous.
 In this trivial pseudo-religious leadership sense, its use demonstrates an ignorant totalitarianism that is the literal antithesis of Compassion.
 Like the medieval proponents, it threatens to convict the people of a thought crime, for something they cannot possibly sustain.
-This harm is driven deep.
+I need only say “Mid Staffs” for you to realise – this harm is driven deep.